 I would surely hope they could put some of the effort into securing their ballots this time, which they obviously did not do enough in the presidential election.

-In other words, you're not six feet away or twenty feet away that you actually get they design a system uh even with COVID, where okay, the person opens a ballot, shows everybody they're opening it, places it six feet away, and each side gets to observe it.
+That you actually get they design a system even with COVID where, okay, the person opens a ballot, shows everybody they're opening it, places it six feet away, and each side gets to observe it.

-Senator Lindsey Graham over in South Carolina has been calling for, but we have a lot of volunteer lawyers that are coming in the town.
+Well, we absolutely are taking those steps, and I will tell you, we're just blown away with the outpouring of support Senator Lindsey Graham over in South Carolina has been calling for, but we have a lot of volunteer lawyers that are coming to town.

 We've got a lot of volunteers from Georgia from all over the state that are extremely concerned about this.

-So you'll do the Secretary of State and the Governor's job and you'll fix it.
+So, you'll do the Secretary of State and the governor's job, and you'll fix it.

-We're gonna do everything we can, that's for sure.
+You will do everything we can, that's for sure.

 We've been in political media for a long time.